 The whole COVID-19 situation found 4 in 10 Kiwis working from home in level 4 and 3 in 2020.
-In the beginning, it might have seemed great, but we soon found out that not having our usual workstation around us meant working from home wasn’t as enjoyable as we thought it might be.
+In the beginning, it might have seemed great, but we soon found out that not having our usual workstation around us meant working from home wasn’t as enjoyable as originally thought.

-And it wasn’t just having to put up with a kitchen chair instead of the usual ergonomic one we have at work.
-It was having to manage the isolation, wrangling kids while working, and zoom calls instead of being there in person that took a toll on our mental health as well.
+And it wasn’t just having to put up with a kitchen chair instead of our comfortable office chair at work.
+It was having to manage the isolation, wrangling kids while working, and Zoom calls instead of being there in person that took a toll on our mental health as well.

 Do we have to go back to the office?

 As 2020 and the COVID-19 pandemic has gone on, many businesses have returned to work, but others have been flexible, allowing staff to work from home some or part of the time.

 While initially, working from the kitchen table was do-able, as time went on we’ve had to adapt from short-term working from home strategies to working out how to stay well in the long-term as we work from home.

 Setting up a home office for long-term use

 Working from home can increase job satisfaction and productivity, but a poorly set up home office or workstation can cause physical problems that reduce job satisfaction and productivity.
 Compromising on desks, chairs, postures and routines can all cause pain, discomfort or an injury.

 Here’s how to set up your home office for longer-term use.
 If you’re managing a team who now work from home, talk with them about how you can support them with equipment that will keep them safe, productive and injury-free in this new working environment.

 How to set up your chair to work from home